OctopusDeploy/docs/src/pages/docs/getting-started/first-kubernetes-deployment.md

 You will need an environment to deploy to.

-Environments are how you organize your infrastructure into groups representing the different stages of your deployment pipeline, e.g. dev, test, and production.
+Environments are how you organize your infrastructure into groups representing the different stages of your deployment pipeline.
+For example, Dev, Test, and Production.

 3. Select the environments you’d like to create and click **SAVE**.